Republic of the Congo

 The Republic of the Congo is one of Sub-Saharan Africa’s largest oil producing countries with approximately 1.6 billion barrels of proved crude oil reserves, 3.2 TCF of proved natural gas reserves, and a daily production of approximately 300,000 barrels of oil per day.
 It has an established history of prolific oil production operations, specifically by majors including ENI and Total who have been operating in-country since 1968.

 Zenith views the Republic of the Congo as a highly prospective hydrocarbon province with a very supportive jurisdictional framework for junior, independent oil companies with ambitious development objectives.

 Low-cost oil production and potentially transformational exploration upside

 In May 2020, Zenith completed the 100% acquisition of Anglo African Oil & Gas Congo S.A.U (AAOG Congo”) from AIM listed Anglo African Oil and Gas plc.

 AAOG Congo’s licence to operate the Tilapia oilfield (“Tilapia I”) expired on July 18, 2020, as publicly announced by Zenith Energy and previously announced by AAOG plc.

 On July 20, 2020, the Company announced that it had submitted a comprehensive technical and commercial offer to the Ministry of Hydrocarbons of the Republic of the Congo for the award of a new 25-year licence in relation to the Tilapia oilfield, to be named “Tilapia II”.

 AAOG Congo has total receivables of approximately US$5.3 million from Société Nationale des Pétroles du Congo (the national oil company).

-Current production: Approximately 30 barrels of oil per day (39-41 API light sweet crude) from one near surface interval.
+Production: Output is approximately 30 barrels of oil per day (39-41 API light sweet crude) from one near surface interval.

 Licence Area Highlights